-The Ghana Library Authority (GhLA) was formally established in 1950 and forms a critical part of Ghana’s historical artefacts.
-It was setup to improve literacy outcomes as a critical component of the country’s development agenda.
-This is done through the provision of information services which seek to improve reading outcomes, leading to increased public awareness as critical component of the overall strategy towards tackling illiteracy, poverty, disease, unemployment related problems.
+The Ghana Library Authority (GhLA) was formally established in 1950 and forms a critical part of Ghana's historical artefacts.
+It was setup to improve literacy outcomes, which is key to the development of the country.
+This is done through the provision of information services which seek to improve reading outcomes, leading to increased public awareness as a critical component of the overall strategy towards tackling illiteracy, poverty, disease and unemployment related problems.

 The GhLA is entering a new phase of rebirth after years of stagnation with a view to achieving growth, diversifying delivery channels; radical redesign of library services, business model & service delivery optimisation, organisational restructure and leadership transformation.

 According to the Ghana Statistical Service (2010 Census), the national average for literacy in Ghana is 74.1% with some regions in the lower quartile recording as low as 37.2%.
 Such statistics galvanize well meaning global citizens to act with a view to changing the status quo.

 Internal insights suggest strong patronage across our network by Ghanaians of all age groups as they seek to utilize our core services or facilities for self-study.
 This inherently is a demonstration of the uniquely untapped potential available to grow library services and its associated efficacy related impact.